sajjadhossain/coding-exercises/javascript/algorithms/README.md

 # Algorithms
 ## Staircase
 ### Objective
 You are working on a staircase function.
+The function takes `n` number and returns a staircase printed to the console.

 #### Sample Input 1
 1. `3`